vphantom/gomisql/README.md

 gomisql -y -a "--batch --user dbuser" deploy baz
 ```

+## FUTURE ENHANCEMENTS

+Dependencies are installed outright during deployment; it would be better if a list was displayed and the user was asked to accept, along with a `-y` option to assume "yes" (like `apt-get`).

+Similarly, instead of aborting when a reversion is impossible, it would be better to display the list of migrations which would need to be reverted and prompt for approval.

+Both the above imply maintaining a list of migrations to be deployed or removed in memory instead of doing it as we go, which while feasible isn't an absolute necessity for now.

 ## ACKNOWLEDGEMENTS

 Graph X Design Inc. https://www.gxd.ca/ sponsored this project.

 ## LICENSE AND COPYRIGHT